 The best way to know exactly how high to mount your LED lights is to check the manufacturer’s recommendation.
 They should list a height for both vegetative and flowering growth, because flowering plants require a bit more intensity.

 The short answer is no. LED grow lights are not a danger to your eyes or eyesight.
 According to a research paper done by CELMA (Federation of National Manufacturers Associations for Luminaires and Electrotechnical components in the European Union), LED manufacturers must follow strict design specifications for consumer safety.
 Hobby growers and home growers are at no risk when using LED grow lights regularly and responsibly.

-You may be wondering what that means: Regularly and responsibly.
+But what do the experts mean by "regularly and responsibly?"
 To put it simply, you should not stare directly into an LED grow light, any more than you should stare directly into any super bright light.
-Grow lights are designed to mimic the sun, after all, and often include UV bulbs along with red and blue.
+Grow lights are designed to mimic the sun, and often include UV bulbs along with red and blue light.

-You have probably read about the potential dangers of excess blue light from computer, phone, and other device screens.
+You've probably read about the potential dangers of excessive blue light emitted by screens.
 Blue light has the shortest wavelength on the visible light spectrum.
-It is the closest visible light or Ultraviolet, which we know can damage eyes with too much exposure, as in cases of snow blindness.
-This is why we are told to never stare into the sun - Even with sunglasses, or during an eclipse.
+It is the closest visible light to UV light, which we know can damage eyes (as in cases of snow blindness).

-While blue light in small doses is not dangerous (otherwise you would be hurting your eyes every time you looked at an orange object), staring at a screen or LED light-emitting blue light for hours on end is straining to the eyes and can cause long term retinal damage.
+While blue light is okay in small doses, staring at a screen or LED light-emitting blue light for hours on end can hurt your eyes.

 Many grow light brands have their own special light blocking glasses that work with their LED configurations.
-Larger brands like Apollo and Vivosun have their own models.
-You can also purchase a general use model that will work with most lights.
+Larger brands like Apollo have their own models.
+You can also purchase a general-use model that will work with most lights.